 6. A Kids’ Garden

 Any kind of garden that a child has ownership of is a wonderful experience.
 Watching a seed grow into a plant (and then into a fruit, flower, or vegetable!) is a magical learning experience.
-And an exercise in responsibility, all at once.
+It’s also a wonderful opportunity to exercise responsibility for a child.

 I encourage any parent to give children their own garden space, whether in a pot or a small plot in the ground––and the support to help make it a success.